ardalis/ardalis-com-gatsby/src/pages/training-classes/index.md

 ## Training Classes and Modules

-Anything I write about or have [delivered Pluralsight courses on](https://www.pluralsight.com/authors/steve-smith) (see below) is fair game as a topic for a private workshop.
+Anything I write about or have delivered an online courses on (see below) is fair game as a topic for a private workshop.
 Here's a list of my more popular courses and modules.
 These can be delivered in person or remotely.

+- Architecting Modular Monoliths with ASP.NET Core
 - Clean Architecture with ASP.NET Core
 - Domain-Driven Design with ASP.NET Core
 - SOLID (and other) Principles